Elliptic Curve Cryptography

 sw_declare!

-: Declares elliptic curve structures.sw_init!
+: Declares elliptic curve structures.init!

 To use elliptic curve operations on a struct defined with sw_declare!